 Certain antibiotic drugs

 Tell your doctor about any antibiotic drugs that you take before starting Qulipta treatment.
-Antibiotics are used to treat bacterial infections, such as strep throat or skin infection.
+Antibiotics help treat bacterial infections, such as strep throat and skin infections.

 Interaction result.
-Taking certain antibiotics with Qulipta can increase the amount of Qulipta that you’re exposed to.
+Taking certain antibiotics with Qulipta can increase the amount of Qulipta in your body.

 Interaction explained.
-Qulipta is broken down in your body by an enzyme (a type of protein) called CYP3A4.
+Qulipta is broken down in your body by the enzyme (a type of protein) CYP3A4.
 Some antibiotics can block this enzyme from working.
-So taking these antibiotics with Qulipta may cause you to be exposed to more Qulipta than usual.
+So taking these antibiotics with Qulipta may cause the levels of Qulipta in your body to be higher than usual.
 If you have more Qulipta in your body, you may have an increased risk of side effects from this medication.
 (For details about Qulipta’s side effects, see this article.)

 Examples of antibiotic drugs.
 Here are some antibiotics that may interact with Qulipta:

 Steps you or your doctor may take.
 If you need to take Qulipta with an antibiotic that may interact with Qulipta, your doctor may recommend changing your dosage.* Specifically, they may recommend taking a lower dose of Qulipta or the lowest dose possible.
-This can help make sure that you’re not exposed to more drug than usual.
+This can help make sure that the amount of Qulipta in your body is not higher than usual.

 Your doctor can help determine which antibiotics are safe to take with Qulipta.